|

 need to climb the peak that is almost as high as the Double Cone and is

-to its immediate northwest, then walk the spine that connects the two.
+to its immediate northwest (Kandlbinder?), then walk the spine that

-This took me almost 11 hours, so the long route via Pat Spring is faster.
+This route took me almost 11 hours, so the long route via Pat Spring is faster.

 4. From Los Padres Dam via Big PinesDirections to the Los Padres Dam (37320 Nason Rd, Carmel Valley, CA 93924) from the Bay Area: take 101 south to exit 329 for highway 183 toward Salinas and follow directions for highway 68, turn left into CA-68, turn left onto Laureles Grade, turn left onto West Carmel Valley Rd, turn right onto Cachagua Rd and turn right onto Nason Rd.
 Or (simpler if a bit longer) take highway 1 south to Monterey, then left into Carmel Valley Rd (West CA-68) toward Salinas, right onto Cachagua R and right onto Nason Rd.